lucivpav/InLocCIIRC_dataset/README.md

 ## Obtain MatterPak and normalize it
 1. Buy the MatterPak
 2. Download it, it contains cloud.xyz, .obj files
-3. Rotate them along the x axis (psi angle) by -90.0 degrees
+3. Rotate them along the x axis (psi angle) by -90.0 degrees; recommended tool: CloudCompare
-4. Save them accordingly into the models directory, use .ply extension
+4. Save them accordingly into the models directory, use .ply extension for the point cloud, .obj extension for the mesh

 ## Rotate panoramas
 1. Open the rotatePanoramas folder in Matlab